pdoane/seed-alchemy/README.md

 1. Install MacOS Developer Tools
 2. Download this repository, for example by running `git clone https://github.com/pdoane/simple-diffusion.git`.
-3. Navigate to the directory containing this project.
+3. Navigate a terminal to the directory containing this project.
 4. Execute `install.sh` (use this also to update when requirements/dependency versions change)
 5. Execute `run.sh`